lucidBrot/attack-of-the-rusty-clones/README.md

 Learning rust by solving an Algolab task I failed to code in c++ thirteen times, with the master solution open.
 What could go wrong?

+Below notes are mostly for me, but they miight be helpful for you too.
+If for some reason you want to see the idea of the Attack of the Clone task coded in rust instead of c++.

 <hr/>

 ## Task